githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

 6. Create the class `XWikiSearchSqlInjectionSink` that extends the `QueryInjectionSink` class to mark the first argument of a method access to the method `search`  a _sink_.
    <details>
    <summary>Hints</summary>
+   - The `QueryInjectionSink` can be imported from the `SqlInjectionQuery` module using `import semmle.code.java.security.SqlInjectionQuery`
    - The `QueryInjectionSink` is a subclass of `DataFlow::Node`, so it represents a node in the dataflow graph.
      You can use the member predicate `asExpr` to find a corresponding AST node.
    - The class `Method` has a member predicate `getAReference`, that is inherited by our class `XWikiSearchMethod`, that provides all the method accesses targeting that method.